gravitational/teleport/rfd/0175-static-host-users.md

 Nodes that disable host user creation (by setting `ssh_service.disable_create_host_user` to true in their config) will ignore `static_host_user`s entirely.

+### Audit events

+The `session.start` audit event will be extened to include a flag indicating whether or not the host user for an SSH session was created by Teleport (for both static and non-static host users).

 ### Product usage

-The session start PostHog event can be extended to include a flag indicating whether or not the host user for an SSH session was created by Teleport (for both static and non-static host users).
+The session start PostHog event will be extended to include the same flag described in [Audit events](#audit-events).

 ### Security

+CRUD operations on `static_host_user`s can be restricted with verbs in allow/deny rules like any other resource.

 We want to minimize the ability of Teleport users to mess with existing host users via `static_host_user`s.
 To that end, all host users created from `static_host_user`s